Louise Morey Bowman: Books of poetry

 To hold her pots of lilting daffodils.

 These two lines exemplify the power of the image to evoke the deepest of insights with the least amount of verbiage.
 The reader is left with the feeling that a narrowness lies within the "her" of the poem.
 This narrowness is her "sin."
 Her soul cannot accommodate the "lilting daffodils" of feeling which life has to offer.

 Conclusion

-Imagism could have given Bowman a method to set herself free from the past, but she was unable to break away from the grip of the Romanticism which dominated the Canadian literary scene.
-Consequently, her poems are a confusing mixture of the old and new.
-Thus her work, when considered as a whole, is of too low a quality to make her a major poet.
-But she is an interesting representative figure nonetheless whose career can serve to symbolize the slow and painful struggle which Canadian poetry underwent in its transition from Victorian to modern styles.
+With Imagism, Bowman was unable to break away from the grip of the Romanticism which dominated the Canadian literary scene.
+Her poems are a mixture of the old and new.
+Her career can serve to symbolize the slow and painful struggle which Canadian poetry underwent in its transition from Victorian to modern styles.